ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 pipe before it causes this loss signal, then these very quick signals of excess queue could cause the flow's estimate of the path's capacity (i.e. inflight_longterm) to significantly underestimate.
-In particular, if the flow were to transition directly from ProbeBW_CRUISE to ProbeBW_UP, the volume of in-flight data (at the time the first accelerating packets were sent) may often be still very close to the volume of in-flight data maintained in CRUISE, which may be only (1 - BBRHeadroom)\*inflight_longterm.
+In particular, if the flow were to transition directly from ProbeBW_CRUISE to ProbeBW_UP, inflight (at the time the first accelerating packets were sent) may often be still very close to the inflight maintained in CRUISE, which may be only (1 - BBRHeadroom)\*inflight_longterm.

 Exit conditions: The flow exits ProbeBW_REFILL after one packet-timed round